Talos Vulnerability Report

 TALOS-2024-1991

-Microsoft Teams (work or school) for macos com.microsoft.teams2.modulehost.app helper app library injection vulnerability
+Microsoft Teams (work or school) for macOS com.microsoft.teams2.modulehost.app helper app library injection vulnerability

 August 19, 2024